 Our school psychologist and social workers are licensed and trained in helping children of all ages.
 Our school psychologist and social workers are available to help counsel the child and guide the other family members in coming up with a plan to help ensure success.

-If your child is experiencing coping difficulties, social difficulties, anxiety, behavior difficulties, worrisome behaviors, or social emotional issues, please call 718-531-1800 ext.
-6 to schedule an evaluation or discuss your concerns.
+If your child is experiencing coping difficulties, social difficulties, anxiety, behavior difficulties, worrisome behaviors, or social emotional issues, please contact us.

 Our licensed teachers of the Deaf and Hard of Hearing will travel to your child’s school to provide HES services for children ages 3-21.
 Our HES Providers specialize in listening and spoken language therapy.
 Our providers advocate for your child’s needs in his/her school.
 The HES provider will inform and educate your child’s teacher about her hearing loss, how to care for your child’s hearing aids, cochlear implants, and FM assistive technology, as well as how to troubleshoot the equipment in case it malfunctions during school hours.
 Our HES providers communicate often with the teacher and family members.
 HES teachers will work on your child’s auditory skills, concepts, language development, academics skills, and self-advocacy skills.